wenguanwang/DHF1K/README.md

 ===========================================================================

-The raw data of gaze record has been uploaded.
+The raw data of gaze record "exportdata_train.rar" has been uploaded.

 ===========================================================================